Fish-MIP/Global_MEM_Model_Templates/BOATS.md

 **Selectivity (size,age,species)**

-The consumer biomass available to fishing is modelled for individuals from m = 10 to 105g as a function of individuals\' size.
+The consumer biomass available to fishing is modelled for individuals from m = 10 to 105g as a function of individuals' size.
 The selectable biomass for fishing is determined by a sigmoidal curve:

 $$f^t_{select,g} = \int^{10^5}_{10} ((1 + (m/m_{\theta,g}))^{c_\sigma/\delta})^-1 f^t_gdm $$